Hubbell Beats on Both Top and Bottom Lines

 EPS came in at $1.05.
 The eight earnings estimates compiled by S&P Capital IQ forecast $0.97 per share.
 GAAP EPS of $1.05 for Q1 were 28% higher than the prior-year quarter's $0.82 per share.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-Can your portfolio provide you with enough income to last through retirement?
+Can your retirement portfolio provide you with enough income to last?
 You'll need more than Hubbell.
-Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
+Learn about crafting a smarter retirement plan in "The Shocking Can't-Miss Truth About Your Retirement."
 Click here for instant access to this free report.

 - Add Hubbell to My Watchlist.

 At the time this article was published Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.